A study on tuning parameter selection for the high-dimensional lasso: Our procedure for tuning parameter selection via plug-in estimation

 The literature on variance estimation in high dimensions is a quickly growing field.
-In this paper, we explore three high-dimensional variance estimation approaches.
+We use three high-dimensional variance estimators in our proposed risk estimator.
+A comprehensive evaluation of these estimators (and some others) is given by \cite{ReidTibshirani2016}, but we note that the goal here is different: we do not wish to estimate $\sigma^2$ itself but rather wish to use it as an input to $\hat R_{\beta}$, which can then be used to select tuning parameters or estimate $\risk_\beta$.
+It is not necessarily true that a good estimator of $\sigma^2$ leads to a good estimator of $\risk_\beta$.

-The first two approaches start by finding the solution path for the lasso problem (that is, the solutions to equation \eqref{eq:optim} at the values of $\lambda$ which result in a change in $\mathcal{S}$) and choosing $\hat\beta(\hat\lambda_{CV})$ by minimizing a $K$-fold cross-validation estimator of the risk (see \autoref{sec:cross-validation} for the details of cross validation).
-With this coefficient estimate, the squared $\ell_2$ norm of the residuals can be used as a variance estimate, i.e.
+The first two approaches start by finding $\hat\beta(\hat\lambda_{CV})$ by minimizing a $K$-fold cross-validation estimator of the risk to produce $\hat\lambda_{CV}$ (see \autoref{sec:cross-validation} for the details of cross validation) and finding a minimizer of equation \eqref{eq:optim} after inserting $\hat\lambda_{CV}$.
+With this coefficient estimate, the squared $\ell_2$-norm of the residuals can be used as a variance estimate, that is

 Alternatively, a restricted maximum likelihood-type method can be formed by examining the orthogonal complement of the projection onto the column space of $\X_{\S(\hat\lambda_{CV})}$: $H_{CV}^{\perp}$.
 Using this projection we define